 - All donations should be delivered in a container, such as a box or bag.

 - When received, all donated materials become the property of the HTHS Library.
-The library reserves the right to add, disperse, and delete them at the discretion of the librarians.
+The library reserves the right to add, disperse, and delete them at the discretion of the librarian.

-- The library can furnish the donors with an acknowledgement of donation and the descriptions of materials, but cannot provide monetary appraisals of donations.
+- The library can furnish the donors with an acknowledgment of donation and the descriptions of materials, but cannot provide monetary appraisals of donations.

 - Arrangements for delivery must be made on an individual basis.

 - The library will not accept any of the following for donation:

 - Textbooks that are not currently part of a curriculum